lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     **Figure 12:** Histograms of the number of observations in each filter.

 **3.7.** To confirm whether phase curve fitting in `i` band is indeed more precise than in `z` band, let's compare the uncertainty in `H` values for `i` and `z` bands by adding a new plot.
-Click on the two-gear icon, select "Add New Chart" and "Heatamp".
+Add a new chart by clicking the "+" on the upper left" and select "Heatamp".
 Set the "X" to ``i_Herr`` and "Y" to ``z_Herr`` with the X and Y MIN/MAX of 0 and 0.1.
 To make the plot with a more proper display ratio, set the
 "X/Y ratio" under the "Chart Options" to be 1, check the "width" box, and hit the apply button.
 The right panel in the figure below, one can see that poorer sampling drives higher uncertainty in the derived absolute magnitude `H` using `z` band compared to `i` band for MBAs.